-United States - Use only the stainless-steel flexible gas connector as supplied by Combustion Research Corporation.

-Canada - Use approved gas connector as outlined in B149 Codes; Type 1, minimum 36" long.
-See chart below for sizing.
-This hose is to be supplied by the Installer contractor.
+- United States Use only the 1" inside diameter, 36" long stainless steel flexible gas connector as supplied by Combustion Research Corporation. - Canada Use approved gas connector as outlined in B149 Codes; Type 1, 1" inside diameter, minimum 36" long.
+This hose is to be supplied by the Installing contractor.

-Install the flex connector as shown in the diagram below.
+Install the flex connector as shown in the diagram below in one plane, parallel with the radiant tube without sharp bends, kinks or twists.
 This gas connector accommodates the normal expansion of the system.
 Before connecting the gas connector verify that all high-pressure testing has been completed.

 - Do not high pressure test the gas piping with the burner connected.
 Failure to follow these instructions can result in property damage. - Check the pipe and tubing ends for leaks before placing heating equipment into service.
 When checking for gas leaks, use a soap and water solution, never use an open flame.
-The loop of the gas flex MUST BE parallel or in line with the gas inlet pipe on the burner. - The displacement as shown is for cold, non-firing condition.
+The loop of the gas flex MUST BE parallel or in line with the radiant tube and burner tube. - The displacement as shown is for cold, non-firing condition.
 This displacement will vary as system heats up. - Install drip leg in accordance with all applicable codes. - EXCESSIVE TORQUE ON THE BURNER GAS INLET MANIFOLD MAY CAUSE DAMAGE.
 ALWAYS USE TWO (2) WRENCHES WHEN MAKING PIPING CONNECTIONS TO THE BURNER. - DO NOT APPLY PIPE DOPE TO FLARE NUT FITTINGS OF THE FLEXIBLE GAS CONNECTOR.